deep3/lesson-python-pi-minecraft/README.md

 # Files

-- **Worksheet.pdf** : The step by step lesson guide to learn python, the Minecraft API, and how to build a house.
+- **Python and Minecraft worksheet.pdf** : The step by step lesson guide to learn python, the Minecraft API, and how to build a house.

-- **API Guide** : A printable version of the Minecraft Pi API.
+- **Minecraft Python API.pdf** : A printable version of the Minecraft Pi API.
 Used to support the worksheet see all the available commands and data values.

 - **SETUP.sh** : This is the quick start script.
 This is to be used by those who want to run a class and follow the lesson steps directly.
 It will;
 	- create a folder to do your code in